Make your business legible to Capital

 Users interact with money flows they don’t fully understand, creating hesitation rather than conversion.

-Metrics without alignment
+Metrics without alignment on decisions

 Teams look at the same numbers but walk away with different conclusions about what’s actually wrong.